Davra Storms '19 MQ

 The vast majority of global trade and commerce revolves around physical objects instead of virtual objects such as bonds and securities.
-Physical objects that are bought and sold still need to be shipped from the seller to the buyer, typically via a third party shipping company.
+Physical objects that are bought and sold still need to be shipped from the seller to the buyer, typically via a third-party shipping company.
 Besides a tracking number that gives periodic updates about a shipment’s location, buyers and sellers are typically in the dark when the shipment is in transit which can lead to anxiety.
-However, sensors leveraging Internet of Things (IoT) technology can reduce this anxiety by enabling packages and shipments to be more easily and more reliably tracked1 while increasing security of the shipment2.
+However, sensors leveraging the Internet of Things technology can reduce this anxiety by enabling packages and shipments to be more easily and more reliably tracked while increasing security of the shipment.

 Shipments ranging from small packages to large shipping containers are still typically tracked with barcodes that are scanned by a machine or manually by hand.
 Although this method has been in use for quite some time, there is room for human error as a person may accidentally fail to scan the barcode and occasionally a scanning machine may also fail to scan the barcode as the package or container is passing through.
 RFID sensors or low power Bluetooth beacons can be embedded in these packages and containers to help eliminate these errors as it is much harder for a machine to miss an electronic signal or signature from the sensor3.
 As the packages or shipments reach a beacon reception point along a shipping route, the beacon will automatically register the package or shipment’s presence.